Man Up | Ep. 177 • March 08, 2017

 And you say, “As a masculine man, I wasn’t sure what exactly to do.
 And obviously, with these types of incidents, I really dislike…” No, it’s not obvious.
 Maybe among you and your shit-ass peer group, your fucked-up peer group.
 And this is the reason why you think it’s normal, that it would be obvious.

 But it’s not obvious to me.
-It’s not obvious to the guys who are rocking it.
+It’s not obvious to the guys who are rocking it in life.
 “Obviously, with these types of incidents, I really dislike when I feel that people are disrespecting me.”
 The key here is that you feel that.
 That’s where the disrespect lies.
 It does not lie in other people or what they say.

 Okay, so side note.
 “The ex turned out to be a fucking massive cheat.
 I found out about it last year, when she finally said she wanted to break up to do her.
 I had to pry it out of her whether there was some other person in the picture, and then I got her to tell me the truth that she had been cheating for over a year with other people.”